BjoernRohr/sampcompR/README.md

 before in the bivariate comparison, especially in the models based on the black comparison between the black and the white sub-data frames, at least for those models compared.
-Also, we can see that the differences on the wage variable we found in previous comparisons is not present in the multivariate model.
-However, education seems more prone to group differences, even in multivariate regression.
+Also, we can see that the differences on the wage variable we found in previous comparisons are not present in the multivariate model.
+However, even in multivariate regression, education seems more prone to group differences.

 In addition to the models, we can answer with an ols regression, it would also be interesting to add a model estimating a marriage model.